-16 This conclusion is drawn with regard to that part of Denmark which is covered by INFCIRC/193 and INFCIRC/193/Add.8, i.e. Denmark and the Faroe Islands, and to Greenland for which Denmark has concluded a separate CSA and an AP thereto (INFCIRC/176 and INFCIRC/176/Add.1, respectively).
+15 This conclusion is drawn with regard to that part of Denmark which is covered by INFCIRC/193 and INFCIRC/193/Add.8, i.e. Denmark and the Faroe Islands, and to Greenland for which Denmark has concluded a separate CSA and an AP thereto (INFCIRC/176 and INFCIRC/176/Add.1, respectively).

-17 This conclusion is drawn with regard only to that part of the Netherlands which is covered by INFCIRC/193 and INFCIRC/193/Add.8, i.e. the Netherlands in Europe, which excludes the Caribbean part of the Netherlands (the islands of Bonaire, Sint Eustatius and Saba), Aruba, Curação and Sint Maarten.
-The Netherlands has concluded a separate CSA that applies to its constituent parts mentioned above (INFCIRC/229), but has not yet concluded an AP thereto.
+16 This conclusion is drawn with regard only to that part of the Kingdom of the Netherlands which is covered by INFCIRC/193 and INFCIRC/193/Add.8, i.e. the Kingdom of the Netherlands in Europe, which excludes the Caribbean part of the Kingdom of the Netherlands (the islands of Bonaire, Sint Eustatius and Saba), Aruba, Curaçao and Sint Maarten.
+The Kingdom of the Netherlands has concluded a separate CSA that applies to its constituent parts mentioned above (INFCIRC/229), but has not yet concluded an AP thereto.

-18 This conclusion is drawn with regard only to New Zealand which is covered by INFCIRC/185 and INFCIRC/185/Add.1; it is not drawn for the Cook Islands and Niue, which are also covered by INFCIRC/185, but not by INFCIRC/185/Add.1.
+17 This conclusion is drawn with regard only to New Zealand which is covered by INFCIRC/185 and Mod.1 (CSA with an amended SQP) and INFCIRC/185/Add.1 (AP); it is not drawn for the Cook Islands and Niue, which are also covered by INFCIRC/185 (CSA with an original SQP), but not by INFCIRC/185/Mod.1 (amended SQP) and INFCIRC/185/Add.1 (AP).

-19 Such measures include the early provision of design information, environmental sampling and the use of satellite imagery.
+18 Such measures include the early provision of design information, environmental sampling and the use of satellite imagery.